-- (ii) the date of removal; - (iii) the expected duration required to remove the structure; - (iv) the location co-ordinates of the structure to be removed; - (v) how the structure will be disposed of; and - (vi) who will be undertaking the work. - (f) The structure is not recorded on the New Zealand Heritage List (in accordance with the Heritage New Zealand Pouhere Taonga Act 2014) or listed in Schedule 16.13. - (g) Navigation safety will not be adversely affected during the removal of the structure. - (h) Network utilities will not be adversely affected during the removal of the structure. - (i) Where the structure to be removed is marked on a hydrographic chart, the New Zealand Hydrographic Authority, Land Information New Zealand, is given written advice of the work before removal.
+- (ii) the date of removal; - (iii) the expected duration required to remove the structure; - (iv) the location co-ordinates of the structure to be removed; - (v) how the structure will be disposed of; and - (vi) who will be undertaking the work. - The structure is not entered on the New Zealand Heritage List/Rarangi Korero recorded on the New Zealand Heritage List (in accordance with the Heritage New Zealand Pouhere Taonga Act 2014) or listed in Schedule 16.13, or within a Cultural Heritage Site, including those listed in Schedule 16.13D.